neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 #### IV.
 If you travel often, play the rewards game.

-Yes, they're irritating to sign up for but if you travel often (for example if you're a college student), being strategic about your trips and using rewards programs can pay off.
+Yes, they're irritating to sign up for, but if you travel often (for example if you're a college student), being strategic about your trips and using rewards programs can pay off.

-Companies like Greyhound and Boltbus offer free rides and rewards with every ride you buy.

-The best strategy here is to first use [Wanderu](https://www.wanderu.com/en/){:target="_blank"} to figure out which bus carrier offers the cheapest price consistently for your route.
-Once you find a carrier, use that carrier exclusively and join their rewards program; most of these reward programs require a good number of rides to reap the benefits.

-Say you're a college student, and between the months of August and May, return home on a $20 bus ride for Thanksgiving, Christmas, Spring Break, and Fall Break (8 roundtrips -- a total of 32 roundtrips and 64 individual trips over 4 years). __With a Boltbus or Greyhound rewards program, you end up saving $160 with 8 free trips__.
-Not too shabby!

 ##### Boltbus Rewards
 Take 8 trips, get 1 free =)